 Her hearing problems had started in childhood, and she gradually lost her hearing as a result of a connective tissue disorder, Ehlers-Danlos syndrome.
 At age 18, her world fell silent.

 The adjustment to her new reality was tough and she became deeply depressed and gave up music.
-But thankfully, her father’s encouragement and visual tuners to help her find the correct pitch led her back to music.
+Thankfully, her father’s encouragement and visual tuners to help her find the correct pitch led her back to music.

 These tuners would turn red to indicate when she was slightly off-pitch, and Harvey would have to adjust her singing until she hit the right note and the tuner turned green.